so-technology-watch/angular2-demo/README.md

 ## Run the Application

+1. Install Angular CLI using the command : `npm install -g @angular/cli`

-1. Install dependencies using `npm install`
+2. Install dependencies using `npm install`

-2. Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build